-The documentation for vCLI is available in the vSphere Documentation Center and on the vCLI documentation page.
-Go to http://www.vmware.com/support/developer/vcli.
+The documentation for vCLI is available on the VMware {code} vSphere CLI page.
+Go to https://code.vmware.com/web/dp/tool/vsphere-cli.

 - Getting Started with vSphere Command-Line Interfaces includes information about available CLIs, enabling the ESXi Shell, as well as installing and running vCLI and DCLI commands. - vSphere Command-Line Interface Reference is a reference to both ESXCLI commands and vicfgcommands.
 The vicfg- command help is generated from the POD available for each command, run pod2html for any vicfg- command to generate individual HTML files interactively.
 The ESXCLI reference information is generated from the ESXCLI help. - DCLI Reference is a reference to DCLI commands for managing vCenter services.